 Hopefully, you can find some inspiration.
-Maybe you’ll even discover a horror movie on Netflix you didn’t know of?
+Maybe you’ll even discover a horror movie on Netflix you didn’t know existed.
 In case you don’t know these titles (or need to be reminded of their topic), we’ve included a plot summary and trailer for each movie.

-See our list of the Best Horror Movies on Netflix!
+Check out our list of the Best Horror Movies on Netflix!

 The Old Ways (2021)